miskhill/Supabase-and-React/README.md

 1. Using the useNavigate hook to navigate quickly between pages when I completed a section
 2. useParams - to get the ID of the selected smoothie
-3. pre-polulating the edit form with the smoothie details
+3. pre-populating the edit form with the smoothie details
 4. Setting up the Supabase backend database
 5. Using the Supabase client to query the database
 6. Using the client to then insert, update and delete data from the database